Keyfactor/sectigo-metadata-sync/README.md

 * **issuerDNLookupTerm**
   A substring to match against the Issuer Distinguished Name, which is how the tool identifies Sectigo-issued certificates in Keyfactor.

   * Only certificates whose Issuer DN contains this term (e.g., `"Sectigo"`) will be considered.
+Certificates that are not present in your Sectigo account will be ignored, and their metadata will not be altered.

 * **enableDisabledFieldSync**
   String `"true"` or `"false"`.